jaikechen/AngularWithAsp.netCore/README.md

 - ------------app/[model]/
 - ------------------------[model]-list.ts
 - ------------------------[model]-edit.ts

+- controlers
+- ----------[model]Controller.cs

 ## workflow of Edit an entity
 take the user entity as example
 1. on user-list page,
-1.1 initialize model.datasource, when model.datasource is constructing, it subscribe to the selector 'selectInStore'
+1.1 initialize model.datasource, when model.datasource is constructing, it subscribe to the selector 'selectInStore', if it get payload, it emit the payload to entitySubject
 ```
   this.store.pipe(
       select(selectInStore(this.type)),